EnterpriseDB/tpa/docs/INSTALL-repo.md

 automatically whenever ``tpaexec`` is invoked.

 You can run ``tpaexec setup --venv /other/location`` to specify a different location for the new venv.
-You can also install packages into an existing venv by activating it before you invoke ``tpaexec setup``.

 We strongly suggest sticking to the default venv location.
 If you use a different location, ``tpaexec`` cannot automatically activate the venv;